-- " Science Stream (Smjer) (soc-dipl (4421): elective courses, 2nd semester (science stream), 2nd semester, 1st year) - " Teaching Stream (Smjer) (elective courses, 2nd semester, 1st year) - " Teaching Stream (Smjer) (elective courses, 4th semester, 2nd year)
+- " Science Stream (Smjer) (soc-dipl (4421): elective courses, 2nd semester (science stream), 2nd semester, 1st year) - " Teaching Stream (Smjer) (elective courses, 2nd semester, 1st year)

-- 1. Describe conceptual definitions, theoretical concepts of development, growth, sustainability and survival; - 2.
+- I. Describe conceptual definitions, theoretical concepts of development, growth, sustainability and survival; - 2.
 Define dimensions, indicators and variables od social growth and models of measuring development; - 3.
 Analyze learning knowledge (accomplishments), know-how and skills of analysing social (un)developing phenomena and analysing them; - 4.
-Develop mental maps of desirable types of social developing processes for the world and Croatia: - 5.
-Apply knowledge (accomplishments) on one's own personal development, development of one's own micro-social milieu and development of their homeland Croatia; - 6.
+Develop mental maps of desirable types of social developing processes for the world and Croatia; - 5.
+Apply knowledge (accomplishments) on one's own personal development, development of one's own micro-social milieu and development of their homeland Croatia: - 6.
 Explain acquired knowledge (accomplishments) and comprehension of the development to other (young9 people who do not have a privilege to attend this course; - 7.
 Apply acquired knowledge (accomplishments) and know-how in a professional career, but also in personal life.